Attempts being made to breathe new life into NDA after Patna opposition meet: Cong | Politics

 This is a result of the meeting in Patna, he added.

+Ramesh also said all parties have to decide whether they are with the forces defending the Constitution or with the party that is attacking the Constitution as the time for staying neutral has gone.

+Soon after BJP chief J P Nadda announced that 38 parties have confirmed their participation in the NDA meeting on Tuesday, Ramesh said in a tweet, ''Suddenly the NDA is being sought to be revived years after it had become a farce.
+This is the direct impact of 26 Opposition parties coming together.'' ''After the Patna conclave on June 23rd, and the fact that more parties are attending the Bengaluru conclave tomorrow, the BJP is desperately trying to infuse life into the NDA,'' he said.

-Also addressing the presser alongside Ramesh, Congress general secretary organisation KC Venugopal said people will teach a lesson when the time comes to those who have totally failed in governance and cheated them with false promises.
+Addressing the presser alongside Ramesh, Congress general secretary organisation K C Venugopal said that when the time comes, people will teach a lesson to those who have totally failed in governance and cheated them with false promises.

 ''That is why we have come here.
 This is the second meeting.
 We will decide in this meeting what the course of action would be in future,'' Venugopal said.